 When Heroin enters the brain it is converted back to morphine and binds to molecules on cells known as opioid receptors.
 These receptors are throughout the brain and body and are involved in the perception of pain and in reward.

 Tolerance is common with drugs like Heroin when used over a period of time.
 It begins taking a higher dose of the drug to achieve the desired response originally achieved.

 Continued heroin use can also lead to dependence.
 The body will require the continued use of heroin in order to avoid withdrawal symptoms.

-Heroin abuse is associated with a number of serious health conditions, including fatal overdose, spontaneous abortion, and infectious diseases like Hepatitis and HIV.
-Chronic Heroin users may develop collapsed veins, infection of the heart lining and valves, abscesses, constipation and gastrointestinal cramping, and liver or kidney disease.
+Heroin use disorder is associated with a number of serious health conditions, including fatal overdose, spontaneous abortion, and infectious diseases like Hepatitis and HIV.
+Chronic Heroin dependence may develop collapsed veins, infection of the heart lining and valves, abscesses, constipation and gastrointestinal cramping, and liver or kidney disease.
 Pulmonary complications, including various types of pneumonia, may result from the poor health of the user, as well as from heroin’s effects on breathing.

 ITS provides a hotline for answering all your questions about treatment and recovery 24 hours a day.
 Call 1-855-245-6350 ANYTIME!